-where: \begin{itemize} \item the $\Free(p)$ is the $\K$-vector space generated by syntax trees on~$\Operations$ of arity~$p$, \item the partial composition~$\circ_i$ is the linear map defined on two syntax trees~$\operation[s]$ and~$\operation[t]$ by grafting the root of~$\operation[t]$ on the $i$-th leaf of~$\operation[s]$, and extended by linearity to~$\Free$, and \item the unit is the tree with no internal node and only one leaf. \end{itemize} \end{definition}
+where: \begin{itemize} \item $\Free(p)$ is the $\K$-vector space generated by syntax trees on~$\Operations$ of arity~$p$, \item the partial composition~$\circ_i$ is the linear map defined on two syntax trees~$\operation[s]$ and~$\operation[t]$ by grafting the root of~$\operation[t]$ on the $i$-th leaf of~$\operation[s]$, and extended by linearity to~$\Free$, and \item the unit is the syntax tree of arity~$1$, with no internal node and only one leaf. \end{itemize} \end{definition}

-As its name suggests, the free operad is the free object in the category of non-symmetric operads so that any operad can be obtained by a quotient of a free operad.
+As its name suggests, the free operad is a free object in the category of non-symmetric operads so that any operad can be obtained by a quotient of a free operad.

 \begin{definition} A \defn{presentation} of an operad~$\Operad$ is a pair~$(\Operations, \Relations)$ where~$\Operations \eqdef \bigsqcup_{p \ge 1} \Operations(p)$ is a graded set and~$\Relations$ is a subspace of the free operad~$\Free$ such that~$\Operad$ is isomorphic to the quotient~$\Free/\langle \Relations \rangle$.
 The elements of~$\Operations$ are called \defn{generators} while the elements of~$\Relations$ are called \defn{relations} of the presentation. \end{definition}